MabbottLab/MEGneto/README.md

 Output: A struct with file names for the configuration of the preprocessed data, the data noise correlation matrix, and the ICA components and the bad components specified by the user.

+Notes:
+- Prior to running the function, ensure that subj_fcp2_5.csv is populated with the subject IDs of participants you want to include.

 See also:
 - `ds_pid_match` to get the PIDs where there is matching MEG and MRI data
 - `write_match_if_not_empty` to write down the matching MEG/MRI data if they exist